spin-scenario/spin-scenario/docs/source/module/functions/rf_optimizer.rst

 * **Optimal pulse**
 ------------------------

-  The optimized pulse is essentially a :doc:`shapedRF<shapedRF>`, thus all related operations are available for the optimal pulse.
+  The optimized pulse is essentially a :doc:`shapedRF<shapedRF>`, thus all related operations in :doc:`shapedRF<shapedRF>` are available for the optimal pulse.

   We also provides a **projection** function inside **rf_optimizer** to observe the evolution trajectory components of the interested state.